emotion-js/emotion/docs/typescript.md

 ## create-emotion-styled

 The current typings for `create-emotion-styled` are only compatible with React, and will not work with Preact.
-For detail typing, see `react-element` section above.
+For detail typing, see the [`react-emotion` section](#react-emotion) above.